Lucerne Switzerland Travel Guide

 Swiss cuisine draws influences from its bordering countries.
 German-speaking regions feature dishes similar to southern Germany and Austria.
 The nation's agrarian past means robust, filling meals.

 Cheese varieties like Emmentaler, Gruyère, and Appenzeller are central.
 Dairy, potatoes, and cured meats (Bündnerfleisch) are common.
-Flavors are generally salty or spicy and creamy.
+Flavors are generally savory and creamy.

 Typically between 12:00 PM and 2:00 PM.